ARM-software/CMSIS-Stream/Documentation/CPPNodes.md

 public:
     virtual int run()=0;
     virtual int prepareForRunning()=0;
+    void setID(int id);
+    int nodeID() const;
 };
 ```

+`setID` and 1`nodeID` are used for node identification.
+It is optional and must be enabled in the Python code generation.
+When enabled, after creation of the object, the node ID is set by the scheduler initialization code.

+Nodes with an ID can be accessed from outside of the scheduler.

 `GenericNode`, `GenericSource` and `GenericSink` are providing accesses to the FIFOs for each IO.
 The goal of those wrappers is to define the IOs (number of IO, their type and length) and hide the API to the FIFOs.